SAP/ui5-webcomponents/packages/website/docs/_samples/main/Table/Popin/Popin.md

 You can influence the order of columns appearing the popin area, by defining the importance of each column.

+You can hide specific columns in the popin by using the `popinHidden` property on the `ui5-table-header-cell`.
+**Please note:** Hiding columns in the popin leads to accessibility issues, as on smaller screens information is lost.

 <Editor html={html} js={js} />